 Importation and distribution of Saab automobiles, spare parts and accessories are handled exclusively by General Motors of Canada Limited in Canada and by Saab Cars USA, Inc. in the U.S.A.

 We recommend that you read through the manual before taking the car out for the first time and that you keep it in the car for future reference.

-To find a specific item, use the overviews given on pages 3-6.
+To find a specific item, use the overviews given at the start of the manual.
 A list of contents is given at the beginning of each section of the manual, and there is also a comprehensive index at the back of the book.